jishuchanda-cpu/Authentication/README.md

-# 🌈 Rangeen – MERN Authentication & Role-Based Access System
+# 🌈 Rangeen – MERN Authentication & Using AI

 A full-stack **MERN authentication project** with a premium UI, role-based access (User/Admin), protected routes, and dashboard user management.